 Division of Marital Debt Lawyer in Chester County

 Dealing With Financial Debts During a Chester County Divorce

 Credit cards, mortgages, student loans, car payments, medical bills – all of these types of debt have to be paid off before you divorce; otherwise, they could drastically impact your financial future.
 It is important to speak to an experienced attorney to ensure that all of your assets, including your debts, are accounted for during your divorce proceedings.

 At the Law Offices of Sheryl R. Rentz, P.C., our team has more than 25 years of experience guiding clients through the divorce process and ensuring they receive their fair share from their marital assets.
 We work with financial experts to identify all debts, loans, and bills accumulated during your marriage.
 Our Chester County marital debt and divorce attorney will also negotiate with your ex’s attorney to have your property divided between you two.
-Call us toll-free at (866) 290-9292 to discuss your case in a free consultation.
+Call us at (610) 645-0100 to discuss your case in a free consultation.

 Is Debt Considered a Marital Asset?